 An equation in the form of ax+by+c, where a,b and c are real numbers and a,b are not equal to zero, is called a linear equation in two variables.
 Whereas in pair of linear equation in two variables, we deal with two such equations.
 The solution of such equations is a point on the line representing the equation.
 This topic is widely explained in Class 10 Maths Chapter 3.

-In this article, where we are learning about linear equations, the polynomial here are of degree 1.
+In this article, where we are learning about linear equations, the polynomial here is of degree 1.

 Pair Of Linear Equation In Two Variables Notes

-In earlier classes, we have studied about linear equation in one variable and we know how to solve it.
-If there were one variable and one equation, we used to solve it easily, but in this case we have two variables and two equations.
-One thing is for certain that, we need two different sets of linear equations in order to find out the two different unknowns.
-If one equation is given and two variables are asked to be solved, we will not a particular solution.
+In earlier classes, we have studied about linear equation in one variable, and we know how to solve it.
+If there were one variable and one equation, we used to solve it easily, but in this case, we have two variables and two equations.
+One thing is for certain that we need two different sets of linear equations in order to find out the two different unknowns.
+If one equation is given and two variables are asked to be solved, we will not get the particular solution.

 3x + 2y = 9 and 5x + y = 10